 - Please do not make them throw up

-According to the Centers for Disease Control and Prevention (CDC) an average of six people die of alcohol poisoning each day in the US.
-Almost 76% of the deaths are adults ages 35 to 64, with almost 76% of those who die being men.
+According to the Centers for Disease Control and Prevention (CDC), an average number of alcohol poisoning deaths account for six cases each day in the US.
+Almost 76% of the deaths are adults ages 35 to 64, with nearly 76% of those who die being men.

 Alcohol Poisoning Prevention

 Practicing binge drinking can be a dangerous activity.
 If you’re going to drink alcohol, keep these tips in mind to prevent alcohol poisoning: